State Taxes

 Nevada Operation Recognition, Diplomas for Wartime Veterans: Nevada School Districts may issue a standard high school diploma to Veterans who left high school before receiving their diploma to serve in the U.S. Armed Forces.

 Who is eligible for Nevada Operation Recognition, Diplomas for Wartime Veterans?
+To be eligible Veterans must meet the following requirements:

-• Served during World War II through the Vietnam Era (between September 16, 1940, and May 7, 1975)
+- Served during World War II through the Vietnam Era (between September 16, 1940, and May 7, 1975)

-• Received an honorable discharge
+- Received an honorable discharge

-• Attended a high school in Nevada before enlisting in the U.S. Armed Forces
+- Attended a high school in Nevada before enlisting in the U.S. Armed Forces

-The Veteran, guardian of a disabled Veteran, or a Family member of an eligible deceased Veteran can apply for a diploma.
+The Veteran, guardian of a disabled Veteran, or a family member of an eligible deceased Veteran can apply for a diploma.
 Applicants must submit a completed Nevada Operation Recognition, Diplomas for Wartime Veterans Application Packet and provide a copy of the Veteran’s certificate of honorable discharge or DD214 to:

 Nevada Department of Veterans Services